edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

       ...
     environment:
       ...
-      ADD_PROXY_ROUTE: "device-camera.http://edgex-device-camera:59985, device-modbus.http://edgex-device-modbus:59901"
+      ADD_PROXY_ROUTE: "device-camera.http://edgex-device-onvif-camera:59984, device-modbus.http://edgex-device-modbus:59901"
       ...
 ...
 ```

-where in the comma separated list, the first part of configured value `device-camera` is the service key
+where in the comma separated list, the first part of configured value `device-onvif-camera` is the service key
-and the URL format is the service's hostname with its docker network port number `59985`
+and the URL format is the service's hostname with its docker network port number `59984`
 for `device-camera`.
 The same idea applies to `device-modbus` with its values.

 With that setup, we can then access the endpoints of `device-camera` from Kong's host like
-`https://<HostName>:8443/device-camera/{device-name}/name` assuming the caller can resolve
+`https://<HostName>:8443/device-onvif-camera/{device-name}/name` assuming the caller can resolve
 `<HostName>` from DNS server.

 For more details on the introduction to the API gateway and how it works,